codecraftuk/codecraftuk.github.io/_posts/2017-06-01-pair-programming-ping-pong-pattern.md

 Please bring along your laptops!

-JP Morgan have kindly volunteered to host us at their Glasgow offices on 45 Waterloo St, Glasgow G2 6HS, so you will need to sign-up to get on the list: [CodeCraft Pair Programming Ping Pong Pattern Sign-Up](https://ti.to/codecraftconf/codecraft-pair-programming-ping-pong-pattern).
+JP Morgan have kindly volunteered to host us at their Glasgow offices on 45 Waterloo St, Glasgow G2 6HS, so you will need to sign-up to get on the list [which you can get here](https://ti.to/codecraftconf/codecraft-pair-programming-ping-pong-pattern).
 They will also be providing pizza and drinks.

 We’ll be letting people in from around 6:30pm, but no entry will be possible after 7pm, so please be sharp!